Home Security Frequently Asked Questions (FAQ)

 Its typical the installing alarm company did not provide their customer the “Installer Code” for the panel they actually own.
 Some will also lock customers out of their own alarm panel to retain the high profit monitoring account.
 If you own the panel you have every right to have the Installer Code which is needed to reprogram the telephone number for landline central station communication (or other paths).
 Its possible they could charge you a fee to get the code since its possible they have standardized the Installer Code on all of their installations.
 There are back doors into all alarm panels however and detailed how to get into program mode if you lose (or never knew) the Installer Code.
 The inside door of hardwired alarm panels will show the brand and model of control panel.
 You can probably find the Installation Manual on our site and other sites on the Internet regarding how to get into the panel when locked out.

 No. We do not require monitoring, nor do we lock customers into long term agreements like most providers.
 You can go month to month, or prepay for a better discount, but you can still cancel without penalty at any time.
+The only condition is we cannot refund or prorate any unused monitoring time.
+We recommend starting with a monthly plan first to “try us out” then move to a pre-pay annual plan saving 15% when ready!

 We will never charge you for false alarm signals.
 However, you should check with your local police and fire department for information on their fees for false alarms.
 If false alarms are a frequent occurrence we recommend contacting your alarm installation company to investigate and resolve.
 You never want to lose faith in your security system!